Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCVMTemplate.md

 The first command gets all highly available virtual machine template objects and stores the objects in the $VMTemplates object array.

-The second command uses a foreach loop to specify a new owner for each of the templates in the $VMTemplates array.
+The second command uses a **ForEach** loop to specify a new owner for each of the templates in the $VMTemplates array.

 For information about the standard PowerShell **ForEach** loop statement, type `Get-Help about_ForEach`.